 Camping at Pangong Tso

-For self-camping at Pangong Lake, my recommendation will be to drive all the way to Man and Merak and camp there after talking to some local.
+For self-camping at Pangong Lake, my recommendation will be to drive all the way to Man and Merak.
+Camp there after talking to some locals.
 For more details on Pangong Lake, please read How to Plan a visit to Pangong Lake from Leh.

 Camping at Tso Moriri